Doctor Who: The Newbies Guide

-This happens between Season 2's final story (The Time Meddler (Classic Series Season 2) and Galaxy 4 (Classic Series Season 3).
+This happens between Season 2's final story (The Time Meddler (Season 2) and Galaxy 4 (Season 3).
 It is immediately after the first Doctor is snatched by the Time Lords for the events of The Three Doctors.

 Steven Taylor was a space pilot, possibly from the late 22nd Century, who crashed on the planet Mechanus.
 Steven was held captive by the Mechanoids for three years, his only companion being a stuffed panda.
-When the Doctor arrived on the planet in The Chase (Classic Series Season 2), he stowed away on the TARDIS.
+When the Doctor arrived on the planet in The Chase he stowed away on the TARDIS.

 Vicki Pallister is a teenager who was on board a spaceship which crashed on the planet Dido.
 The other survivors were killed off by one of the survivors called Bennett, who was posing as an alien called Koquillion.
-She was rescued by the Doctor in The Rescue (Classic Series Season 2), who offered her a place on board the TARDIS.
+In The Rescue she was rescued by the Doctor, who offered her a place on board the TARDIS.
 He treated her like a replacement for his granddaughter Susan.

 Recurring and Historical Characters

 Irving Braxiatel is a Time Lord who has a long history with the Doctor.
-He first appeared in Theatre of War (Virgin New Adventures novel), where his Braxiatel Collection was one of the biggest stores of information and artefacts in the galaxy.
+He first appeared in the New Adventures novel Theatre of War where his Braxiatel Collection was one of the biggest stores of information and artefacts in the galaxy.
 For Irving, that story takes place long after this one.

 William Shakespeare was England's (and probably the world's) most famous playwright, Shakespeare wrote a number of very well-known plays in the Elizabethan and Jacobian eras.
 The Doctor has met him on a number of occasions, though all of those are later in the Doctor's timeline than this story.

 Gallileo Gallilei was one of the key figures in the birth of science.
-He is most famous for his theory that the Earth revolves around the Sun, rather than the Sun revolving around the Earth, as well as being credited as the inventor of the telescope.
+He is most famous for his theory that the Earth revolves around the Sun, rather than the Sun revolving around the Earth.
+He is also credited as the inventor of the telescope.

 Christopher Marlowe was a playwright and contemporary of William Shakespeare, Marlowe was (supposedly) killed in a pub duel.